stonehippo/beamer-screamer/README.md

 A break beam triggered sound effect system.

 This code should work without modifcation on any ATMEGA328-based Arduino board, like the Uno, Nano, or Arduino Pro Mini.
-It might need so modification for other Arduino-compatible boards.
+It might need some modification for other Arduino-compatible boards.
 I developed and tested this code on a pair of Duemilanove boards.

 ## The Beamer